vonpessi/grouped-list/README.md

 Order of arguments and explanations:
 ```
-file1 = List of URLs
+file1 = List of URLs for example .txt file
 file2 = csv file of regular expressions and names
 file3 = csv file where you you want to store the data
 ```